Planet Earth’s Chakras

 4th or Heart Chakra – Glastonbury Tor, U.K (Europe) -or- Ganges River, India (Asia)

-The 4th chakra was a tough one, as there were lots of competing thoughts on this.
-If you subscribe to the idea that each of the 6 major continents (excluding Antarctica) have a chakra, then the Glastonbury area was the most commonly sited choice for Europe (next to Stonehenge.)
-It is home to the Glastonbury Tor – Tor is a celtic word for ‘conical hill’ – and celtic, Druid, and the Arthurian legends are all linked to it.
+Various earth chakra mappings offer a lot of different ideas for where the heart chakra of the earth lies.
+If you subscribe to the idea that each of the 6 major continents (excluding Antarctica) have a chakra, then the Glastonbury area is the most commonly sited choice for Europe (next to Stonehenge.)
+It is home to the Glastonbury Tor – Tor is a celtic word for ‘conical hill’ – and celtic, Druid, and the Arthurian legends are all linked to this location.
 It is in fact believed to be the site of Avalon by many.

-No offense to British readers, but I personally had a hard time seeing the U.K. as home of the earth’s heart chakra (please feel free to argue this one in the comments:-) Although it blows the whole each-continent-gets-a-major-chakra theory, the one I heard long ago – the Ganges River – makes a lot of sense to me, particularly sacred cities such as Rishikesh and Varanasi along the Ganges River that have been spiritual centers for hundreds, maybe even thousands, of years.
-Many consider Hinduism to be the oldest world religion, and the roots of it sprang to being alongside this great river.
-Thousands venerate it daily still, and bathing it, and/or having your ashes floated there upon death, is believed to purify your karma (which has admittedly become a pretty big sanitation problem for India…)
+Although it blows the whole each-continent-gets-a-major-chakra theory, another common choice for the earth’s heart chakra is in India, particularly the area of sacred cities such as Rishikesh and Varanasi along the Ganges River.
+These have been spiritual centers for thousands of years – Hinduism is the world’s oldest religion, and the roots of it sprang to being alongside this great river.
+Thousands venerate it daily, and bathing in it, and/or having your ashes floated there upon death, is believed to purify your karma (which has unfortunately become a sanitation problem, but that’s another issue.)

 5th or Throat Chakra – Giza/Nile River/Nile Delta (Africa)